playframework/playframework/documentation/manual/gettingStarted/ImplementingHelloWorld.md

 1. On that line, add an @ directive that declares the name parameter and its type: `@(name: String)`
 1. To use the variable on the page, change the text in the `<h2>` heading from `Hello World!` to `<h2>Hello @name!</h2>`.

-In the browser, enter the following URL and pass in any name as a query parameter to the hello method: <http://localhost:9000/hello?name=MyName>
+In the browser, enter the following URL and pass in any name as a query parameter to the hello method: <http://localhost:9000/hello?name=MyName>.
+Play responds with a helpful compilation error that lets you know that the render method in the return value requires a typed parameter:

 [[images/hello-error.png]]

-Play responds with a helpful compilation error that lets you know that the render method in the return value requires a typed parameter:

-To fix the compilation error, modify the `hello` action method in `HomeController` so that the it includes the `name` parameter:
+To fix the compilation error, modify the `hello` action method in `HomeController` so that the it includes the `name` parameter when rendering the view:

 Java
 :